luk036/luk036.github.io/latch/intro.md

   - Policy graph for efficient negative-cycle-finding.
   - Return the most critical cycle.
   - Require monotonicity + linearity. 👎👎👎
-  - Only handle single parameter. 👎👎👎
+  - Only handle one parameter. 👎👎👎

 ---

 ## Ellipsoid method

 - Negative-cycle-finding as a separation oracle.
-- Handle multi-parameter. ✨✨✨✨
+- Handle multiple parameters. ✨✨✨✨
   - Allow convex + one monotone
 - Also return the most critical cycle (how???).